burghoff/Scientific-Inkscape/README.md

 ### Exclusions
 Sometimes, you may want to lock the aspect ratio of certain objects while scaling, or you may want to leave them unscaled altogether.
 For example, this is common for plots with markers—changing the aspect ratio usually makes them look bad.
 To exclude objects, (a) select them, (b) open the "Advanced" tab of Scale Plots, (c) select the appropriate option under Exclusions, and (d) click Apply.
 They are now invisibly marked for exclusion, and any subsequent scaling will ignore them.

+# Autoexporter
+When writing, it is common to iterate between figure adjustment and writing.
+The Autoexporter makes this easy, automatically exporting files to their final form as they are saved.
+It runs in the background and watches a directory; whenever any SVGs are changed, it automatically converts them to the specified formats.
+Just select (a) the formats you would like to export, (b) what directory you would like it to watch, and (c) where you would like the Autoexporter to put the exports.
+This is especially convenient for documents typset in LaTeX: edits to your SVGs can automatically show up in your document.

+The Advanced options can be used to configure how images and text are stored.
+It can also generate plain SVGs resistant to Microsoft Office rendering bugs that can be directly inserted into Powerpoint and Word, as well as PDFs that are immune to Adobe Acrobat's rendering bugs.
+It also provides additional options for rasterizing certain elements during the export.
+For additional information on best practices for exporting, see [this page](https://github.com/burghoff/Scientific-Inkscape/blob/main/EXPORTING.md).

 # The Flattener
 The Flattener removes unwanted structure from figures imported into Inkscape.
 Several of the other extensions require the figure be pre-Flattened, so it is recommended that you map it to a keyboard shortcut for easy calling.
 1. *Deep ungroup*: Imported figures often have highly nested groupings.
 The Deep Ungroup removes these and unlinks any clones.